Antiarrhythmic drugs and NOACs: A common combination with under-recognised interaction

 There are 4 pillars in AF management: prevention of stroke and systemic embolism, rate control, rhythm control, and management of risk factors.
 NOACs are the most effective medication for stroke prevention, but their interaction with permeability glycoprotein (P-gp) and some cytochrome enzymes (e.g. CYP3A4) makes them susceptible to some interactions with both rate and rhythm controlling drugs.

-The choice of AADs depends on underlying CAD, cardiac function and drug safety.
+The choice of AADs depends on the presence of CAD, cardiac function and drug safety.
 For example, class Ic AADs, such as flecainide and propafenone, are contraindicated in patients with underlying CAD, left ventricular hypertrophy, and congestive heart failure.
 The most potent AAD is amiodarone, but it can cause pulmonary toxicity and thyroid dysfunction.1

 As AADs are often combined with NOACs, potential drug interactions should be recognised.
 Amiodarone will increase the bleeding risk in patients on NOACs.
 Plasma concentration of NOACs will also increase with dronedarone.6

-The European Heart Rhythm Association and ESC have made the following recommendations on concomitant use of dronedarone with currently available NOACs:1,7
+The European Heart Rhythm Association and ESC have made the following recommendations on concomitant use of dronedarone with currently available NOACs:1,7,8

 · Observational data suggested that apixaban at the standard dose (5 mg BID) can be safely used with dronedarone, which was used in this case;